-The amount of the Hope credit (per eligible student) is the sum of:
+The amount of the American opportunity credit (per eligible student) is the sum of:

-- 1. 100% of the first \$1,100 of qualified education expenses you paid for the eligible student, and - 2.
-50% of the next \$1,100 of qualified education expenses you paid for that student.
+- 1. 100% of the first \$2,000 of qualified education expenses you paid for the eligible student, and - 2.
+25% of the next \$2,000 of qualified education expenses you paid for that student.

-The maximum amount of Hope credit you can claim in 2007 is \$1,650 times the number of eligible students.
-You can claim the full \$1,650 for each eligible student for whom you paid at least \$2,200 of qualified education expenses.
-However, the credit may be reduced based on your modified adjusted gross income (MAGI).
-See Effect of the Amount of Your Income on the Amount of Your Credit on this page.
+The maximum amount of American opportunity credit you can claim in 2010 is \$2,500 times the number of eligible students.
+You can claim the full \$2,500 for each eligible student for whom you paid at least \$4,000 of qualified education expenses.
+However, the credit may be reduced based on your MAGI.
+See Effect of the Amount of Your Income on the Amount of Your Credit on the next page.

 Example.
-Jon and Karen Frost are married and file a joint tax return.
-For 2007, they claim an exemption for their dependent daughter on their tax return.
+Jack and Kay Ford are married and file a joint tax return.
+For 2010, they claim an exemption for their dependent daughter on their tax return.
 Their MAGI is \$70,000.
-Their daughter is in her sophomore (second) year of studies at the local university.
-Jon and Karen paid qualified education expenses of \$4,300 in 2007.
+Their daughter is in her junior (third) year of studies at the local university.
+Jack and Kay paid qualified education expenses of \$4,300 in 2010.

-Jon and Karen, their daughter, and the local university meet all of the requirements for the Hope credit.
-Jon and Karen can claim a \$1,650 Hope credit in 2007.
-This is 100% of the first \$1,100 of qualified education expenses, plus 50% of the next \$1,100.
+Jack and Kay, their daughter, and the local university meet all of the requirements for the American opportunity credit.
+Jack and Kay can claim a \$2,500 American opportunity credit in 2010.
+This is 100% of the first \$2,000 of qualified education expenses, plus 25% of the next \$2,000.

-Form 1098-T. To help you figure your Hope credit, you should receive Form 1098-T. Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by January 31, 2008.
+Form 1098-T. To help you figure your American opportunity credit, you should receive Form 1098-T. Generally, an eligible educational institution (such as a college or university) must send Form 1098-T (or acceptable substitute) to each enrolled student by January 31, 2011.
 An institution may choose to report either payments received (box 1), or amounts billed (box 2), for qualified education expenses.
-However, the amounts in boxes 1 and 2 of Form 1098-T may be different than what you actually paid.
-When figuring the credit, use only the amounts you paid in 2007 for qualified education expenses.
+However, the amounts in boxes 1 and 2 of Form 1098-T might be different than what you actually paid.
+When figuring the credit, use only the amounts you paid or were deemed to have paid in 2010 for qualified education expenses.